We can explain Human translations as specific translations done by people instead of computers. Because computers cannot “understand”, machines

-Human translations can be explained as specific translations done by people instead of computers.
-Because computers cannot “understand”, nuances of natural languages are often misinterpreted.
+often misinterpret nuances of natural languages.
 Humans ensure the overall quality and faithfulness of a translation.
-For instance, certain languages like mandarin, require tonal sounds to convey different meanings using similar words and unlike computers, humans are able to differentiate these meanings.
+For instance, certain languages like mandarin, require tonal sounds to convey different meanings using similar words.
+Unlike computers, humans are able to differentiate these meanings.
 Human translations are costly, while computer translations are virtually free.

 Sales over Traffic